Offers and feedback Dental Specialty Training recruitment

 Referees will complete the reference online, using Oriel.
 If a referee is unable to complete the reference prior to the deadline date, responsibility for requesting and collecting the reference will pass to the employer.

-Applicants and/or referees will be contacted directly by the employer if further references are required.
-There is no need for applicants and/or referees to do anything until this contact is made.
+You and/or referees will be contacted directly by the employer if further references are required.
+There is no need for you and/or referees to do anything until this contact is made.

 Receiving feedback

-All applicants will be given feedback after each of the following stages of recruitment:
+You will be given feedback after each stage of recruitment.
+This includes:

-Interview/Selection Centre feedback should be given no later than 7 days after the national offer deadline.
-Where available, the feedback will include the following:
+Interview/selection centre feedback should be given no later than 7 days after the national offer deadline.
+Where available, the feedback will include:

-• Applicant’s appointability and the minimum score required for appointability (as appropriate)
+• your appointability and the minimum score required for appointability, as appropriate

-• Applicant’s individual ranking.
-Please note, if an applicant does not reach the required threshold for appointability, they will not be given a rank.
+Please note, if you do not reach the required threshold for appointability, you will not be given a rank.

-Copies of scoresheets with panellist comments will be sent as PDFs to applicants.
+Copies of scoresheets with panellist comments will be sent as PDFs to you.

 Deferring the start date of a post

-Applicants can only defer the start of their training programmes on statutory grounds such as personal ill health or parental leave.
+You can only defer the start of your training programmes on statutory grounds such as personal ill health or parental leave.
 Commencement cannot be deferred for reasons such as research.

-Applicants who have had a period of ill health or parental leave during the training programme for which they are applying will be permitted to defer their entry to training by the same period of time (whole time equivalent).
+If you have had a period of ill health or parental leave during the training programme for which you are applying will be permitted to defer your entry to training by the same period of time (whole time equivalent).

-Applicants who require a Skilled Worker visa wishing to defer should also discuss this with the appropriate visa sponsor to ensure they can do so under current immigration rules.
+If you require a Skilled Worker visa, and wish to defer should also discuss this with the appropriate visa sponsor to ensure they can do so under current immigration rules.

 Support for applicants

-Applicants may need support, careers information and guidance to help them make the best choices in entering the next round of recruitment.
+You may need support, careers information and guidance to help you make the best choices in entering the next round of recruitment.

 For more information, go to the Support for applicants page.